We are affiliated with https://allstarseniorbenefits.com

 When to see a doctor

 Make an appointment with your doctor if you have signs or symptoms that worry you.

 In a healthy person, the bone marrow makes new, immature blood cells that mature over time.
 Myelodysplastic syndromes occur when something disrupts this process so that the blood cells don’t mature.

 Instead of developing normally, the blood cells die in the bone marrow or just after entering the bloodstream.
 Over time, there are more immature, defective cells than healthy ones, leading to problems such as fatigue caused by anemia, infections caused by leukopenia, and bleeding caused by thrombocytopenia.

 Some myelodysplastic syndromes have no known cause.
-Others are caused by exposure to cancer treatments, such as chemotherapy and radiation, or to toxic chemicals, such as tobacco, benzene, and pesticides, or to heavy metals, such as lead.
+Others are caused by exposure to cancer treatments, such as chemotherapy and radiation, or toxic chemicals, such as tobacco, benzene, and pesticides, or heavy metals, such as lead.